 Lab Attendance: Classes begin right on the hour.
 It is important that you arrive at the lab on time so that you can get instructions for the lab work and have time to finish.
-If you arrive more than 10 minutes late, you will probably not be allowed to do the lab at that time and will have to make it up during another section.
+If you arrive more than 10 minutes late, you will probably not be allowed to do the lab at that time and will be advised to make up the missed lab during another section.
+However, that may not be always possible as all the sections are full, so don't be late.